klown/CCDB-StyleGAN2/CCDBnotes.md

           python $SOURCEDIR/train.py --load-checkpoint $LAST_CHECKPOINT --write-checkpoints-to $CHECKPOINTS ...
         ```
 ## StyleGAN2-ADA Tutorial
-These notes are based on the [How to Train StyleGAN2-ADA with Custom Dataset](https://towardsdatascience.com/how-to-train-stylegan2-ada-with-custom-dataset-dc268ff70544) article, but guided by the CCDB tutorial steps outlined in the prevsiou section.
+These notes are based on the [How to Train StyleGAN2-ADA with Custom Dataset](https://towardsdatascience.com/how-to-train-stylegan2-ada-with-custom-dataset-dc268ff70544) article, but guided by the CCDB tutorial steps outlined in the previous section.

--

   -  MORE TO COME &hellip;